8chan website offline; network provider blasts 'hate-filled community'

 On the official 8chan Twitter account they acknowledged Cloudflare’s decision, and said that there “may be some downtime in the next 24-48 hours.”

-As of Monday morning, one of 8chans administrators posted on Twitter that the site will be back online as soon as they migrate to a new service.
+One of 8chans administrators posted on Twitter that the site will be back online as soon as they migrate to a new service provider, but that has proved no easy feat.

-Frederick Brennan, the creator of 8chan, welcomed Cloudflare’s decision in a tweet, writing; “Finally this nightmare might have an end…They could have prevented this and chose not to.”
+After being terminated from Cloudflare, 8chan was picked up by BitMitigate - which was acquired by company Epik earlier this year, according to The Verge.

+Epik, which is another network and security provider, is perhaps known best for working with far-right friendly site Gab.com.